LGBT Liaison Network Leadership Team

-Captain Don Mueller – recently retired as a lieutenant from the Los Angeles County Sheriff’s Department after 30 years.
-He is currently the captain of the Cerritos College Police Department located in Los Angeles County.
-In 1992, then-Deputy Mueller became one of the first peace officers in all of Southern California to openly acknowledge his gay sexual orientation.
-He is a nationally recognized expert in LGBTQ-related diversity training and policy development.
-Captain Mueller was invited to speak at the White House by the Obama Administration in June 2015 and addressed over 100 international dignitaries regarding violence against LGBTQ persons around the world.
-He has assisted the U.S. Department of Justice in developing diversity training currently in use at the FBI, DOJ, and Secret Service, and has conducted LGBTQ awareness training for over 40 major law enforcement agencies across the country.
-Captain Mueller is a California P.O.S.T. certified instructor in Cultural Awareness and Sexual Harassment Training, and is federally trained as a Hate Crimes Investigator Instructor.
-Captain Mueller is proudly married to his Filipino husband, Oriel, and they currently live a wonderful life together with their Miniature Pincher “Nitro” in the beautiful city of Signal Hill, California.
+Chief Don Mueller – is the Chief of Police for the Cerritos College Police Department (CCPD) in the city of Norwalk, California.
+CCPD is comprised of 13 sworn officers, 6 dispatchers, 3 administrative personnel, and 25 college cadets.
+Prior to joining the CCPD, Chief Mueller retired from the Los Angeles County Sheriff’s Department with over 30 years of service.
+Chief Mueller is a nationally recognized expert in LGBTQ-related diversity training and policy development.
+In 2015, Chief Mueller was invited to speak at the White House by the Obama Administration and address over 100 international dignitaries regarding violence against LGBTQ persons around the world.
+Chief Mueller has assisted the U.S. Department of Justice in developing diversity training currently in use at the FBI, DOJ, and Secret Service, and has conducted LGBTQ diversity training for over 40 major law enforcement agencies across the country.
+Chief Mueller is a California P.O.S.T. certified instructor in Cultural Awareness and Sexual Harassment Training and is federally trained as a Hate Crimes Investigator Instructor.
+Chief Mueller loves to travel internationally with his husband, Oriel.
+In the past few years, they have skydived, scuba dived and ziplined in multiple countries around the world.

 Brett Parson – With more than 25 years’ experience in local, state, and federal law enforcement, Brett Parson is an internationally recognized leader who has championed award-winning innovations in multiple areas, from programs to improve police service to underserved communities and protect victims of domestic violence, to ensuring essential services to the families of officers injured and killed in the line of duty.